Earthworm Research Group (ERG)

 The last 25 years has seen an enormous expansion in earthworm research with the development of potential profit-related applications in vermiculture and organic waste processing.
 More recently applied research has investigated the role of earthworms in soil restoration, eco-toxicology, environmental monitoring and DNA analysis.
 Major advances have therefore been made, but despite this many fundamental questions still remain unanswered.
 There is still scope to undertake investigations into a group of organisms which have profound effects on soils through pedogenesis and maintenance of soil health.
 Earthworms may be regarded as Ecosystem Service providers.

 The ERG has worked extensively with earthworm species from Britain and from numerous locations in northern temperate regions.
 Research has concentrated on the practical application of earthworms in areas such as soil restoration, organic waste management, bio-monitoring and eco-toxicology.
-Current overseas projects are linked with Finland, France, Ireland, Italy, Poland, Spain and the USA.
+Current overseas projects are linked with Austria, Finland, France, Germany, Ireland, Italy, Poland, Spain and the USA.

 The Earthworm Research Group has undertaken a research project with researchers from Finland and the USA.
 The work ‘Dew-worms in white nights’ was published in 2014 as “Nuutinen, V., Butt, K. R., Jauhiainen, L., Shipitalo, M and Sirén, T. (2014) Dew-worms in white nights: high latitude light condition constrain earthworm (Lumbricus terrestris) behaviour.
 Soil Biology and Biochemistry 72, 66-74.”
-The full research is now available to view.

 The research used dew worms (Lumbricus terrestris) collected from woodland settings at 3 different latitudes; from the USA (40o N); in the UK – Preston (53o N) and in Finland (60o N) - (a total latitudinal range of more than 1,400 miles).
 The scientific literature and our own previous experimental work documents that to avoid predation, this species of earthworm comes to the soil surface to feed and to mate under cover of darkness (unlike most earthworms).
 Our research question set out to discover if this species can adapt its behaviour to conditions of white nights: periods of constant illumination experienced at higher northern latitudes in summer when darkness is never achieved.
 It also aimed to determine if animals collected from locations further south, which had never experienced such conditions, were able to adapt to continuous periods of light.